Signal Corps Radio

+The Signal Corps Radio (SCR) was a U.S. Army military communications component that comprised "sets".
+Under the Army Nomenclature System, the abbreviation SCR initially designated Set, Complete Radio, but was later misinterpreted as Signal Corps Radio.

 Nomenclature

 The term SCR was part of a nomenclature system developed for the U.S. Signal Corps, used at least as far back as World War I. Three-letter designators beginning with "SC" were used to denote complete systems, while one and two-letter designators (such as "BC", for basic component, "FT" for mounting, etc.) were used for components.
 Only a few system designators were used: